agilesolutions/agilesolutions.github.io/presentations/star.md

 ### Story no 1.
 - **Situation** - Project X was lacking fully automated regression testing for all services participating on Quarterly runs.
 At the moment too many bugs slipped through to higher order environments like UAT, and Production.
-- **Task** - The project team decided to implement a fully automated End-to-End regression and QA testing pipeline, scheduled each night to test and filter out potential programming bugs, preventing these problems to causing disruption on production environments.
+- **Task** - I was assigned the task to implement a fully automated End-to-End regression and QA testing pipeline, scheduled each night to test and filter out potential programming bugs, preventing these problems to causing disruption on production environments.
 - **Action** - After having presented my design proposal to the team I worked out a solution to have a set of integration tests running on nightly build and test pipelines.
 These QA tests were designed against pre-defined data sets to provide a full test coverage of all logic under development.
 Details on failing tests were directly reported on a dedicated Teams Channel from where developers could see the results early morning.
 - **Result** - This resulted in the following overall organizational performance improvements.